xenit-eu/dynamic-extensions-for-alfresco/README.md

 * Injecting dependencies on Alfresco repository services.
 I.e. NodeService, CategoryService, etc.
 * Providing support for Alfresco-oriented Java annotations.
 These annotations improve developer productivity by reducing boilerplate code for Web Scripts, Behaviours and Actions.

 OSGi usage is kept completely under the hood.
-Your Alfresco extensions have no OSGi API dependencies.
+Alfresco extensions have no OSGi API dependencies.